2 Samuel 12:7. Nathan said to David, “You are the man!

 But then came Nathan’s haunting words to David: You are the man.

 The indwelling life of Christ will not allow us to live in denial.
-The great work of the Spirit of Christ, like the work of Nathan the prophet, is to reveal to us over and over again the remaining indwelling sin, selfishness, and pride that rule our self-life.
+The great work of the Spirit of Christ in us, like the work of Nathan the prophet, is to reveal to us over and over again the remaining indwelling sin, selfishness, and pride that rule our self-life.
 Our “flesh.”
-That force inside us all (yes, even Christians) that pulls us back toward our self-centeredness, toward the world, the law, and to sin.
+That force inside us all that pulls us back toward our self-centeredness, the world, and the law.

-Denying that this indwelling sin remains is the biggest obstacle to the reception of God’s grace.
-The only way to grow in Christ is to first be honest with yourself about yourself.
-We must recognize the indwelling deadly self inside us all before we can appropriate the indwelling life of Jesus.
-This was true the day we got saved, and it’s true every day since.
+Christian, the only way to grow in Christ is to first be honest with yourself about yourself.
+We must first recognize the indwelling deadly self inside us all before we can appropriate the indwelling life of Jesus.
+This was true the day you got saved, and it’s still true today.